 But then, at the age of 33 with three girls under four, I was diagnosed with a very agressive type of breast cancer.
 Needless to say, my life changed irrevocably and so did the way I eat, move and think.

-Today, three years after multiple surgeries, chemo & radiotherapy and a double mastectomy, I cannot think of anything better than preparing and eating good, wholesome food to nourish and renew me, every single day.
+Today, over 5 years after multiple surgeries, chemo & radiotherapy, a double mastectomy and the surgical removal of my ovaries, I cannot think of anything better than preparing and eating good, wholesome food to nourish and renew me.
+A regular mindfulness and yoga practice provide the recipes for my soul.

 It was only after my cancer treatment had finished that my life began to crumble.
 I was overwhelmed with fear that my cancer would come back and my body was weak and exhausted.